 We had our answer and our winner in the process.
 AWS ElastiCache did offer support for adding new nodes on demand.
 These new nodes would act as the read-replica of the master node in the same shard, meaning we can potentially provide horizontal scalability for read operations.
 To decide on the number of shards, we projected our rate of growth based on what we saw in the previous 6 months, factored in future plans with some additional buffer and decided to go with 3 shards, with 2 replicas for each master; 9 nodes in total.

 - No downtime: This was one of the audacious targets that we set for ourselves.
 We wanted to avoid even a single second of downtime of our systems and that was no easy thing.
 Why so?
 For some perspective: this service was handling a peak load of 20k per sec, which meant a 10 second downtime would impact ~200k requests, roughly translating to 50k users.
 Importantly, unlike other businesses, it was not an option to carry out maintenance tasks such as these at low load times.
-This policy stems from the belief that at odd hours our availability becomes even more critical for the customers.
+This policy stems from the belief that at odd hours our availability becomes even more critical for the consumers.
 They are more dependent on our services and rely on us to help them provide safe transport, when other means are probably not available.
 Imagine someone counting on us for his/her 4:00AM flight.

 - Zero collateral damage during this move, meaning that no existing tokens should be invalidated or missed in the new source.
 This implied that during the move, data in the new datasource had to be in perfect sync with the old datasource.